Skip to Content

 • A black nose inherited from both parents.

-• Almond-shaped, medium-size eyes set a bit obliquely, just like those of the parent breeds.
+• Almond-shaped, medium-sized eyes are slightly oblique, just like the parent breeds.
 The eye color may be dark or rich dark brown.

 • Pointed or v-shaped ears that may be carried erect and open to the front as those of the German Shepherd or floppy like the ones of the Pyr.